 • Walk on a disused fire trail which is marked on the 100,000 scaled 8931 Wallerawang map, but not on the newer 25,000 scaled 8931-3N Cullen Bullen map.

 • Somewhere between 700 to 900 meters from where our cars are parked, go off track.

-• Hug the base of the cliffs in an anti-clockwise direction to Flying Carpet (as per the KML file).
+• Walk along a ledge of the cliffs in an anti-clockwise direction to Flying Carpet (as per the KML file).

-• After the Flying Carpet, continue anti-clockwise around the base of the cliffs to Gurgler Pass.
+• After the Flying Carpet, continue anti-clockwise along the ledge of the cliffs to Gurgler Pass.

 • Go up Gurgler Pass and up the valley to the Newnes Plateau where our cars are parked.